-Sure, it’s nice to have a backup ride in the driveway, but older cars are notorious money pits: registration renewal fees, wheelage taxes, loan payments, and routine maintenance all add up, not to mention increasingly burdensome outlays for unexpected repairs.
+It’s nice to have a backup ride in the driveway.
+But older cars are notorious money pits: registration renewal fees, wheelage taxes, loan payments, and routine maintenance all add up, not to mention increasingly burdensome outlays for unexpected repairs.
 At some point, you’re throwing good money after bad.

 How to Sell Your Car Privately and Earn More

 The gap is comparatively wider at the lower end of the market.
-My wife and I recently shopped a car worth $3,300 to $3,500 on the private market to dealers in our area.
+My wife and I recently took a car worth $3,300 to $3,500 on the private market to dealerships in our area.
 Our highest trade-in offer: $1,800.
-Needless to say, we opted to nearly double our money and sell privately.
+We opted to nearly double our money and sell privately.

-Before you list your car for sale, you need to know what you’re working with.
+Before you list your vehicle for sale, you need to know what you’re working with.
 Then, you need to get it ready for its close-up.

 Assess Your Car’s Condition

-Using an oil change and coolant flush as a pretext, bring it into a trusted mechanic for a thorough inspection.
-You’ll likely have to pay extra for a thorough multipoint inspection — perhaps in excess of $100 – but it’s well worth the peace of mind.
+First things first: Assess your car’s general condition.
+Take it to a trusted mechanic for a thorough inspection.
+You’ll likely have to pay extra for a thorough multipoint inspection — perhaps over $100.
+But it’s well worth the peace of mind.

-- Brake troubles (disc and hydraulic issues are costlier than worn pads)
+- Brake troubles (disc and hydraulic issues are more expensive than worn pads)

 - Suspension problems